Our Vision: Communities that are free from violence.

 Yvonne Erickson, Director – Yvonne Erickson has been on the Board of Directors on the CWSS for seven years, and is a Voting Delegate for Alberta Counsel of Women’s Shelters.
 For twenty-five years Yvonne worked with The City of Edmonton, as a Transit Operator.
 She and her husband volunteer at Busy B Bargains, a non-profit thrift store in Tofield, are active members of the Camrose Seniors Centre where they participate in floor curling, and enjoy camping at CSC on Hastings Lake, where they have been members for twenty-four years.
 Yvonne is a mother and grandmother of two stepchildren and six step grandchildren.

-Nora-Lee Rear, Executive Director - Nora-Lee Rear has worked in the Family Violence Sector for over 15 years, joining the Camrose Women's Shelter team in 2014.
-She has worked on many provincial projects, including the Taking Action on Bullying Pilot Project in 2007 and the World Indigenous Women's Wellness Conference in 2008, mainly in urban and First Nations communities.
-After living in Calgary, Nora-Lee and her partner are now enjoying a quieter life outside of Camrose and enjoy gardening, camping and spending time with friends and family.
+Nora-Lee Rear, Executive Director – Nora-Lee Rear has worked in the Family Violence Sector for over 20 years, joining the Camrose Women’s Shelter team in 2014.
+She has worked on many provincial projects, including the Taking Action on Bullying Pilot Project in 2007 and the World Indigenous Women’s Wellness Conference in 2008, mainly in urban and First Nations communities.
+After living in Calgary, Nora-Lee and her partner now enjoy a quieter life outside of Camrose and enjoy gardening, camping and spending time with friends and family.